Liquidated damages and penalty clauses in the Netherlands

 Second example of a penalty clause:

-[-].1 In the event of Buyer failing to comply with its obligations to pay, or in any other of its obligations pertaining to this contract, the Buyer shall forfeit to Seller an immutable penalty equal to [-]% of the selling price, payable on demand and without satification of formalities, and which shall not be subject to reduction or compensation.
-The right of Seller to claim penalties hereunder is without prejudice to, and apart from, the Seller's right to also (cumulatively) claim compensation of the actual damage/loss suffered and (or) arising from the default of Buyer, and without prejudice to its right to claim out-of-court collecting charges.
+[-].1 In the event of Buyer failing to comply with its obligations to pay, or in any other of its obligations pertaining to this contract, the Buyer shall forfeit to Seller an immutable penalty equal to [-]% of the selling price, payable on demand and without satisfaction of formalities, and which shall not be subject to reduction or compensation.
+The right of Seller to claim penalties hereunder is without prejudice to, and apart from, the Seller’s right to also (cumulatively) claim compensation of the actual damage/loss suffered and (or) arising from the default of Buyer, and without prejudice to its right to claim out-of-court collecting charges.

 [-].2 In the event of default on the part of Buyer, such as described in Article [-].1, Seller shall also be able to choose between claiming for performance of the contract or for setting aside the contract without legal intervention.
 In the event that the latter is chosen, Buyer shall still have to pay the penalty and shall pay compensation for the damage/loss arising from its default.